Peter Kraus

-Peter Kraus (born 18 March 1939) is an Austrian-German singer and actor.
+Peter Kraus (born 18 March 1939) is an Austrian singer, actor and television presenter.
+Born Peter Siegfried Krausenecker in Munich, Germany, Kraus became popular in the 1950s as one the first teen idols in the German-language area.

-Born Peter Siegfried Krausenecker in Munich, Germany, Kraus was popular especially in the 1950s, notably in those musical comedy films where he played opposite Cornelia Froboess.
+Kraus was one of the first singers to introduce German-language Rock and roll music and was therefore sometimes marketed as "the German Elvis Presley".
+He also starred in a number of films, often opposite Cornelia Froboess.
+After 17 top ten hits in the West German charts until the mid-1960s, his chart success faded, but he was able to maintain popularity with concerts, albums and TV shows.

 Early life and family

 Kraus is the son of Austrian-born director and comedian Fred Krausnecker, and spent his youth alternating in Munich, Vienna and Salzburg where his father owned a small theatre.
 During his school years he took singing and acting lessons as well as step dancing classes.
 His first acting role was the part of Johnny in The Flying Classroom (1954) after the novel by Erich Kästner.

 In 1969 Kraus married the photo model Ingrid.
 Kraus adopted Ingrid's daughter Gaby.
 A few years later their son Mike was born.
 Gaby died in her late thirties from breast cancer.